containeroo/cloudflare-operator/docs/content/core_concept.md

   name: external-ipv4
 spec:
   type: dynamic
-  address: # will be automatically populated
   interval: 5m
 ```

-If no `dynamicIpSources` is specified, the cloudflare-operator will use a hardcoded set of sources.
+If no `dynamicIpSources` are specified, cloudflare-operator will use a hardcoded set of sources.
 If you prefer other sources, you can add them as a list in `dynamicIpSources`.

 example: